 Are You OK With Structural Changes?

 You’re almost certainly going to have to make structural changes to your garage, and you need to be OK with that.

-It may require tunneling and trenching through your concrete floor into your yard or driveway.
-The location of your garage, in relation to the position of your sewer or septic system, will play a role in any decision you take at this point.
+It may require tunneling and trenching through your concrete garage floor into your yard or driveway.
+The location of your garage and proximity to your septic system or main sewer line will play a significant factor in the project.

-Personally, I know this is a deal-breaker for me.
-As much as I’d like a toilet in my garage, it’s not worth the amount of work that would entail.
+Personally, this was a deal-breaker for me.
+As much as I’d like a toilet in my garage, it’s not worth the work I’d have to do.

 Do You Need a Professional?

-If digging through the concrete floor in your yard is unrealistic or just too expensive for you, you can consider fitting your toilet with a macerating plumbing system.
+If digging through the concrete floor in your yard is unrealistic or too expensive for you, consider fitting your toilet with a macerating plumbing system.

-This above-floor plumbing technology will pump waste through a small-diameter piping structure and won’t require you to dig up your floor.
+This above-floor plumbing technology will pump waste through a small-diameter piping structure.
+It won’t require you to dig up your floor.